 - The derivatives market, over the month recorded 61 contracts with a turnover of Kshs 8.90 million which was an increase from 82 contracts with a turnover of Kshs 4.60 million recorded in the previous month.

 - I-REIT market, over the month recorded a turnover of Kshs 5.79 million with 188 deals which was an increase from Kshs 0.99 million with 165 deals recorded in the previous month.

 - The ETF market, over the month recorded a turnover of Kshs 251.14 million with 1 deals which was a decline from Kshs 289.77 million with 6 deals recorded in the previous month.

 |MSCI Emerging Market Index||0.17%||-1.64%|

 |Regional Markets||Weekly Change||Monthly Change|

-- On a regional front, markets had mixed performance.
-The FTSE ASEA Pan African index, representing the overall African markets, gained by 2.25% from the month of November.
-South Africa’s JSE All Share went up by 4.67%, Nigeria’s All share index declined by 1.23% and Tanzania’s DSEI increased by 2.72%.
-However, the Uganda’s All Share Index declined by 0.18%.
-There is significant uncertainty in Africa due to risk from new Covid-19 variants, amid very low vaccination rates and governments’ limited fiscal space.
+- On a regional front, markets recorded mixed performance.
+The FTSE ASEA Pan African index, representing the overall African markets rose 5.12% from November.
+South Africa’s JSE All Share declined by 2.35%, Nigeria’s All share index gained 7.53%, Tanzania’s DSEI picked up 0.30% while Uganda’s All Share index declined by 1.26%.

 Get future reports